Lord Howe Island Group , Australia

 - Ball’s Pyramid panoramas.

-- Scoping out endangered birds like the Lord Howe Island woodhen.
+- Scoping out endangered birds, such as the Lord Howe Island woodhen.

 - Note: The 8-hour round walk is strenuous and should only be attempted with a qualified guide.